 The satisfaction of all financial obligations to the school, including tuition and fees, constitutes a material condition for continued enrollment in the school.
 The school may disallow students from taking quarterly, semester, or final examinations if the parents or legal guardians fail to meet any financial obligation to the school.
-In addition, the school may withhold the issuance of transcripts, or any other student records, and deactivate Plus Portal.
-Also, participation in or access to school activities may be disallowed, and/or disenrollment of the student if any financial obligations are not met.
-Students may not participate on any sports team if tuition is not up to date.
+In addition, the school may withhold the issuance of transcripts, or any other student records, and/or disallow participation in or access to school activities and/or administratively withdraw the student if any financial obligations are not met.
+The school may also disallow access to Plus Portal.
+Furthermore, students may not participate on any sports team if tuition is not up to date.

+Tuition

-Tuition 2021-2022 Rates & Information
+2022-2023 Rates & Information